 A hypersensitivity reaction is usually absent but may be observed in 2% of patients using INH.
 Signs and symptoms include fever, lymphadenopathy, and skin rashes.

-Other adverse effects from long-term use include the following:
+Other adverse effects from long-term INH use include the following:

-No correlation exists between serum isoniazid (isonicotinic acid hydrazide [INH]) levels and severity of acute intoxication.
-Serum INH levels are not readily available in most hospitals and do not help in the initial management of isoniazid toxicity.
+Serum isoniazid (INH) levels are not readily available and do not help in the initial management of INH toxicity.

 Laboratory studies generally are not helpful in diagnosis of acute INH toxicity but may identify complications.
-Laboratory abnormalities observed with INH therapy include the following:
+Laboratory abnormalities observed with acute INH toxicity complications may include the following:

-If transaminase values are elevated less than 3-fold in a patient who is asymptomatic, cautious continued administration of INH is permissible.
+If transaminase values are elevated less than 3-fold in a patient who is asymptomatic, cautious continued administration of isoniazid (INH) is permissible.
 However, additional testing to exclude other causes of hepatitis is usually indicated.
-If transaminase levels are elevated more than 3-fold, it is usually necessary to discontinue INH and any other potentially hepatotoxic drugs.
+If transaminase levels are elevated more than 3-fold, discontinue INH and other hepatotoxic drugs.

 Hepatitis A may be excluded by a negative test result for anti-HAV (hepatitis A virus) immunoglobulin M (IgM).
 Hepatitis C is excluded by a negative result for anti-HCV (hepatitis C virus) antibody; however, this test occasionally may remain negative for several weeks after the onset of hepatitis C. Hepatitis B may be excluded by a negative result for either hepatitis B surface antigen (HBsAg) or antibody to hepatitis B core antigen (anti-HBc).
 Testing for viral DNA or RNA also may be used, but it is more expensive.

-Potential hepatotoxins other than INH must be excluded.
-In patients with a compatible history, blood or urine levels of other potential hepatotoxins (eg, acetaminophen and ethanol) may be useful.
+Potential hepatotoxins other than INH should be considered.
+In patients with a compatible history, blood acetaminophen and ethanol levels may be useful.

-The international normalized ratio (INR) usually is normal in early and mild cases.
-Significant elevation of the INR that does not respond to parenteral vitamin K is a grave sign that should prompt hospitalization and consultation with a transplant hepatologist.
+The international normalized ratio (INR) usually is normal in early and mild cases of INH overdose.
+Significant elevation of the INR that does not respond to parenteral vitamin K is a grave sign that should prompt evaluation for liver transplantation.

 High transferrin saturations associated with high ferritin levels suggest hemochromatosis, which often presents with transaminase abnormalities.
 However, ferritin is an acute-phase reactant that often is elevated in other types of hepatitis.
 Thus, the presence of high ferritin levels does not suggest hemochromatosis unless the iron saturation also is high.
 Genetic testing for hemochromatosis may be useful in these patients.